qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 each uniflow has its own packet number space (see {{nonce-considerations}} for the detail of this limit).

+[comment]: # (OB, acknowledge a uniflow looks strange to me)

-With the introduction of multiple uniflows, there is a need to acknowledge them separately.
+With the introduction of multiple uniflows, there is a need to acknowledge themd separately.
 The Initial Uniflows (with Uniflow ID 0) are still acknowledged with regular ACK frames, such that no modification is introduced in a core frame.
-For the other uniflows, the multipath extensions introduce a MP_ACK frame which prepends the ACK frame with an Uniflow ID field indicating which receiving uniflow the host acknowledges.
+For the other uniflows, the multipath extensions introduce a MP_ACK frame which prepends the ACK frame with a Uniflow ID field indicating which receiving uniflow the host acknowledges.
 To better explain this, let us consider the situation illustrated in {{ack-uniflows}}.